aroojz1/aroojz1.github.io/academics.md

 **Associate of Arts in General Studies**
 **Graduated: May 2024**

 I completed my Associate of Arts in General Studies at CCBC, where I built a strong foundation in communication, business management, and analytical problem-solving.

----
-This version keeps it **concise, structured, and impactful** while emphasizing your academic background in a **professional portfolio-friendly** format. 🚀 Let me know if you need further tweaks!